mattrubin/OneTimePassword/CONTRIBUTING.md

+# Contributing

+**Pull requests are welcome!**

+If you encounter a problem with OneTimePassword, feel free to [open an issue][issues].
+If you know how to fix the bug or implement the desired feature, a pull request is even better.

+A great pull request:
+- Follows the coding style and conventions of the project.
+- Adds tests to cover the added functionality or fixed bug.
+- Is accompanied by a clear explanation of its purpose.
+- Remains as simple as possible while achieving its intended goal.

 Please note that this project is released with a [Contributor Code of Conduct][conduct].
 By participating in this project you agree to abide by its terms.

 ## Getting Started